tlienart/Franklin.jl/docs/syntax/page-variables.md

 </footer>
 ```

-which could be useful as footer on all pages.
+which could be useful as a footer on all pages.

-The syntax `{{ ... }}` indicates a HTML _function_, `fill` is the function name and the rest of the bracket elements are _page variables_ (here `author`) serving as arguments of the function.
+The syntax `{{ ... }}` indicates an HTML _function_, `fill` is the function name and the rest of the bracket elements are _page variables_ (here `author`) serving as arguments of the function.

 \note{
-  Calls without arguments such as `{{ name }}` will be interpreted in either one of two way: first it will check whether there is a html function `name` and if so will call it, otherwise it will check whether there is a page variable `name` and will just insert it -- it will be treated as a shortcut for `{{fill name}}`.
+  Calls without arguments such as `{{ name }}` will be interpreted in either one of two ways: first, it will check whether there is am html function `name` and if so will call it, otherwise it will check whether there is a page variable `name` and will just insert it -- it will be treated as a shortcut for `{{fill name}}`.
 }

 ### Local and Global

 _Local_ page variables denote variables that are defined on one page and directly accessible on that page. _Global_ page variables, by contrast, are directly available on _all_ pages.
 Any variable defined in your `config.md` file is global.

-In both cases there are _default_ page variables set by Franklin with default values which you can both change and use.
+In both cases, there are _default_ page variables set by Franklin with default values which you can both change and use.
 You can of course also define your own variables, both global and local.

 ### Defining and accessing page variables